xytis/xytis.github.io/content/story/ravnica_s01.md

 his hiding place behind a pile of junk in the back of the alley, shook his head with one missing horn, laughed maniacally and swung spiked chains at the woman in a blue cloak, tearing through her clothes and cutting into the skin.
-The fight ended quickly and brutally for both sides.
+The fight ended quickly and brutally.
 The elephant was bitten into his knee pit, releasing another powerful arc of retaliating magic.
 The suited demon had his face smashed in by a clerical hammer.
 One-horned demon received a dagger into the left eye and was sliced in half by cloaked woman’s shortsword, but his upper half exhaled a mind shaking laughter which sunk heavily into the girl’s mind.
 Knee biting demon was the last to die.
 His ragged, presumably once white wedding dress became red from blood as rogues’ sword slid down his spine, piercing it top to bottom.
 Even though the creature laughed in his horrific dying laughter, his appearance was too pitiful to do any harm to either loxodon either human minds.
-In the heat of fighting couple heard some commotion happening behind the corner, but everyone was too busy with their lives at stake to inspect what was going on.
+In the heat of battle couple heard some commotion happening behind the corner, but they were too busy with their lives at stake to inspect what was going on.
 After the last demon was slain, the woman spoke up:

 --"Nice moves elephant man."

 --"Thanks."- mumbled the loxodon.

---"Nai is the name."- rogue introduced herself.
+--"Nai is the name."- rogue introduced herself with a graceful bow.

 --"Wataru",- the elephant man replied explicitly stressing the last vowel.

-Just as the introduction was over a conjurer appeared from the same side where the commotion and crowd shouts were heard.
+Just as the introduction was over, a conjurer appeared from the same side where the commotion and crowd shouts were heard.

 --"What have you done?
 You ruined my show!
 You have slain my act!"